 Compliance procedures are required, and procedures enable the organization to reduce the cost of compliance, train employees, and retain key information.
 There may be only one procedure for describing a simple process.
 Multi-step processes, like the revenue process, are more complex.

-McDonald’s franchises are owned by Steve at seven locations.
+Steve owns McDonald’s franchises at seven locations.
 Since franchises come with proven processes, Steve was attracted to the franchise business model.
 Customer orders are taken, relayed to cooks, and delivered when ready are examples of McDonald’s routine processes.
 As Steve strives to nurture steady streams of customers (outcome), he must put in some effort (input).

 To produce dependable products, McDonald’s executives have spent countless hours developing trustworthy protocols (procedures).
-To write and digitize McDonald’s recommended equipment maintenance procedures, Steve uses many tools.
+Steve uses many tools to write and digitize McDonald’s recommended equipment maintenance procedures.
 Steve also uses a corporate distribution system to train new employees and assign procedures.

 As a result, his store supervisors and maintenance technicians always know precisely how to perform their duties.
 By automating preventive maintenance scheduling, parts management, and more, Steve saves 20 to 30 management hours per week.